LoveMachineX/computational-art-spring2024/assignments/08_sound/README.md

 2. **Collision Detection**: Integrates with player movement to ensure that interactions with obstacles and boundaries are realistic and prevent the player from moving through objects.
 3. **Gravity Effects**: Tied closely to the player's jump functionality and collision detection, gravity impacts how the player returns to the ground after jumping.
 4. **Multimedia Interactions (Sound)**: Sounds are triggered by specific actions like jumping and winning, which adds an auditory layer to the visual and physical experience of the game.
-5. **Dynamic Obstacle Interaction**: The player interacts with a gold object, which can trigger victory music and affects the game's outcome, linking the player's location and actions directly to game progression.
+5. **Dynamic Obstacle Interaction**: Users design their own obstacles directly from the camera.
+The uncertainty of the low-resolution camera makes obstacles sometimes obstacles and sometimes paths to treasure.

 The most interesting effect is produced by the **Player Movement and Wind Force** connection.
 This aspect introduces a dynamic element that continuously challenges the player to adapt to changing conditions, enhancing the game's engagement and complexity.